dzijlmans/MS-basic-post-processing/README.md

 - Fill in the analysis parameter file accordingly.
 - Open the R script with RStudio, select all and [run it](https://www.youtube.com/watch?v=w6QGe-pXgdI).

-**Note:** - Installing the DEP package fr the first time may take a while.
+**Note:** - Installing the DEP package for the first time may take a while.
 Should be smooth sailing after that

 ## Parameters explained